How to Avoid Debt When Using Credit

 Give yourself a cushion and you'll always have a soft place to land.
 Having an emergency fund that can help with several months' worth of living expenses if you lose your job (or cover major vehicle repairs or medical expenses) is essential.
-Without it, you may have to use credit for large expenses that you might not be able to pay off quickly.
+We know this is not always possible so you may have to use credit for larger expenses that you might not be able to pay off quickly.
 That's a good way to end up with debt that you can't manage.

 Don't Let a Good Thing Go Bad

 Using your credit cards is a great way to nurture your credit score.
 But if you're not careful, you could easily make money mistakes that don't just leave you in debt, but can also lower your credit score.
 Some of the top mistakes that people make include: